• Skip to primary navigation

 A batch of baked lemon and poppy seed madeleines on a silicone mold

-You might also like this Lemon Curd Cake, Triple Lemon Poppy Seed Loaf, French Lemon Tart, or Lemon Poppy Seed Bars.
+And if you love the lemon flavor, check out the recipes for Lemon Curd Cake, Triple Lemon Poppy Seed Loaf, French Lemon Tart, or Lemon Poppy Seed Bars.

 Ingredients